StephanieRct/Ni.Math/README.md

 Ni.Math Static classes:
   * NiMath : Contains all variations of:
      * NearEqual(a, b, margin) : Return if a and b are equal within a margin of error
+     * GetTranslation(a) : Get the translation component of the transform a
+     * GetRotation(a) : Get the rotation component of the transform a
+     * GetShear(a) : Get the shear component of the transform a
+     * GetScale(a) : Get the scale component of the transform a
+     * ReTranslate(a, b) : return a with its translation component set to b.
+     * ReRotate(a, b) : return a with its rotation component set to b.
+     * ReShear(a, b) : return a with its shear component set to b.
+     * ReScale(a, b) : return a with its scale component set to b.
      * Translate(a, b) : Translate b by a
      * Rotate(a, b) : Rotate b by a
+     * Shear(a, b) : Shear b by a
      * Scale(a, b) : Scale b by a
      * Inverse(a) : return the inverse of transform a
      * Transform(a, b) : Transform b by a